2017 Brussels-Central bombing: Perpetrator

-The attacker, identified as Oussama Zariouh (alt: Usamah Zaryuh) was a 36-year-old Moroccan national who had moved from his home country to Belgium in 2002 and had been living in the Molenbeek neighbourhood of Brussels since 2013.
+The attacker, identified as Oussama Zariouh (alt: Usamah Zaryuh) was a 36-year-old Moroccan national who had moved from his home country to Belgium in 2002 and had been living in Molenbeek since 2013.
 He was only known to police for sexual misconduct, but had no identified ties to terrorism.
 A neighbor described the man as a silent and reserved individual who rarely received visitors.

 The Belgian Federal Prosecution Office stated that the attacker had "sympathies for the terrorist organization Islamic State", evidenced by documents found at his house.

 Zariouh had not received training for handling explosives or constructing explosive devices, which is required for the effective use of TATP in bombs according to terrorism expert Peter Bergen.
 Kenneth Lasoen, a security and intelligence expert at the University of Ghent, concurred.

 "He did not know what he was doing.
 If this had been Daesh (Islamic State), he would have had better instructions about how to do this awful act."
 He is believed to have constructed the hydrogen-peroxide-based explosive TATP on his own in his Molenbeek apartment.

 Almost a month after the attack, an article appeared in Rumiyah, the ISIS magazine, claiming Zariouh as a "soldier of the caliphate".